bt001/NLP.Assignment/README.md

 - All pipelines are fully automatic.
 - Clause-level processing was used in B1 and B3 to improve granularity.
-- `.env` contains only configuration paths — no secrets.
 - Outputs are deterministic and reproducible across runs.

 ## 📚 References